 Seat

-One of the biggest benefits of choosing a traditional upright bike over a spin bike is the seat- upright seats are a lot more comfortable than spin cycle seats.
+One of the biggest benefits of choosing a traditional upright bike over an indoor cycle is the seat- upright seats tend to be a bit more comfortable.

 And that’s because they’re larger.

-Like spin cycles, upright seats usually don’t come a backrest either, so if you’re worried about your back, you may be better off with a recumbent bike.
+Like indoor cycles, upright seats usually don’t come a backrest either, so if you’re worried about your back, you may be better off with a recumbent bike.

 A fully adjustable bike seat allows you to adjust it both vertically (height) and horizontally (fore/aft).